Coping with Grief

 If you want to cry, cry.
-If you want to feel anger, allow yourself to do so.
+If you’re going to feel anger, allow yourself to do so.
 Express your grief and learn about it.
 Acknowledging your feelings will help you move forward.

 4. Exercise daily

 It can be challenging to will yourself out of bed some days.
-However, it is important to regulate your body with a bit of exercise daily.
+However, it is essential to regulate your body with a bit of exercise daily.
 Exercise releases endorphins that will boost your mood naturally.
-Start with small goals – like running up the stairs one time – and continue building into larger sequences.
+Start with small goals – like running up the stairs one time – and continue building into more extensive sequences.

 5. Keep a journal

 A journal is a tool that allows you to express yourself safely.
 Let all your feelings flood the paper, whether it is sadness, anger, or regret.
-Sometimes, it is difficult to express these feelings even with the best support systems.
+Sometimes, it isn’t easy to express these feelings, even with the best support systems.
 Finding a safe and personal way to do so will help in processing such feelings.

 6. Pace yourself